knpuniversity/javascript/knpu/ep1-basics/window-global-vars.md

 I know, weird.
 This is a special JavaScript directive that tells your browser to activate a more strict parsing mode.
 Now, certain things that *were* allowed before, will cause legit errors.
-And sure enough, when we refresh, we got:
+And sure enough, when we refresh, we get:

 > Uncaught reference: Helper is not defined